-E3 Areas in which all or most students are required to complete some course work prior to graduation.
+E3 Areas in which all or most students are required to complete some course work prior to graduation: -- -- ------ ------- ---- -------------

-work prior to graduation:

 E3 Arts/fine arts Х

 E3 Computer literacy Х

 E3 English (including composition) Х

 E3 Foreign languages

 E3 History Х

 E3 Humanities Х

 E3 Mathematics Х

 E3 Philosophy

 E3 Sciences (biological or physical) Х

 E3 Social science Х

 E3 Other (describe): Х

+-

-To graduate, students must have a minimum cumulative grade point average of 2.0 (some programs may require a higher GPA) and a minimum total of 120 credit hours, including a minimum of 45 hours in upperdivision courses.
+To receive a degree from Arizona State University, students must have a minimum cumulative grade point average of 2.00 (though some programs may require a higher GPA) and a minimum total of 120 credit hours, including a minimum of 45 hours of upper-division coursework.
 The number of hours in the major varies by degree program, and some programs may require more upper-division work.
-All students must satisfy a minimum of 35 credit hours of approved General Studies course work in five core areas and three awareness areas: mathematics studies; literacy and critical inquiry; humanities, fine arts, design, social and behavioral sciences; natural sciences; global awareness; historical awareness, and cultural diversity in the United States.
+All students must satisfy a minimum of 29 credit hours of approved General Studies coursework in five core areas as well as six credits in literacy (three credit hours) and humanities, art and design/social-behavioral sciences (three credit hours) at the upper division level.